Jump to content Jump to footer

 Partner ADBMI Foundation (Advokasi Buruh Migran Indonesia)

-Target group Migrant workers and their families; Community-Based Organizations in the 5 project villages; victims of human trafficking and other violations; relevant local government officials – specifically members of the village representative board (BPD) and villag
+Target group Migrant workers and their families; Community-Based Organizations in the 5 project villages; victims of human trafficking and other violations; relevant local government officials – specifically members of the village representative board (BPD) and v

 Activities